mattywoo/mattywoo.github.io/README.md

         Run the JUnit test classes to verify functionality or execute the main classes to explore the program's features.

 These artifacts showcase my abilities in software design, implementation, and testing.
 Each enhancement reflects my growth as a developer and my ability to deliver reliable, user-focused software solutions.

+_**The zip files provided with the word Milestone associated with it are the indications that have been provided for the progress from the beginning of the course throughout the entirety.
+It shows enhancements and reflections of each milestone as I polished and redesigned the artifacts.**_

 Additional work can be found @https://github.com/mattywoo/mattywoo.github.io